in 2013 i started a company — ArtSpot.

 our platform connected indie artists in New York City with local venues who displayed their work.

 from appearing on my first podcast interviews to raising money, managing developers and wire-framing product ideas, i learned a lot.

 building the ArtSpot team

-i recruited a French intern, Laurent, who developed a predictable door to door sales workflow for the world’s toughest prospects — bar and restaurant managers.
+i recruited a French intern, Laurent, who developed a replicable door to door sales model for the world’s toughest prospects — bar and restaurant managers.

 we found a pro art dealer, Grace, who leveraged her connections across the globe to identify up and coming talent for the art side of the marketplace.

 and to build the product on a shoestring (i didn’t know how to code), i organized “hack nights” at my studio apartment where friends Jason, Michael, and Alex came over for 6-packs of Stella and Domino’s pizza.

 we even rented a venue in the Lower East Side for 3 days, hosting our own gallery to a packed opening night complete with wine, music, and journalists.